-This mission statement of the Institute is institutionally confirmed by means of a five-year management agreement between the Confederate University of Antwerp and the Flemish Community as concerning the Institute of Jewish Studies.
-The third management agreement starts on January 1, 2012.
+This mission statement of the Institute is institutionally confirmed by means of a five-year management agreement between the University of Antwerp and the Flemish Community as concerning the Institute of Jewish Studies.
+The fourth management agreement started on January 1, 2017.

 In its set-up and functioning, the Institute of Jewish Studies is unique in the Flemish academic world.